davidbeard741/arcticfrenz-data/README.md

 ### The Output JSON File

-The JSON is truncated for illustrative purposes; the 'nft_metadata' output file will encompass all NFTs in the collection.
+The example JSON below is truncated for illustrative purposes; the 'nft_metadata' output file will encompass all NFTs in the collection.

 <details>
   <summary>CLICK TO EXPAND</summary>